Magellan Midstream Partners pipeline ruptures in Texas, forcing evacuations

 No injuries were reported, Magellan said in a statement.

 Magellan's Longhorn Pipeline, which transports crude oil from Crane, Texas to Houston, ruptured about 4 miles (6 km)southwest of Bastrop.
-The company shut the pipeline and isolated the affected segment, the company said.
+The company shut the pipeline and isolated the affected segment, it said.

 People within a two-mile (3-km) radius of the spill were advised to remain indoors, the sheriff's department and local emergency officials said.
 Several families near the site of the pipeline break were temporarily evacuated, and part of a nearby road was closed, the company said.